liutongkun/FAIR/README.md

 the MVTec AD dataset: https://www.mvtec.com/company/research/datasets/mvtec-ad<br> the VisA dataset: https://github.com/amazon-science/spot-diff<br>

-Code of FAIRm (using morphological gradient) can be found in https://github.com/liutongkun/EdgRec
 ## Training
 #20240828:
 The dataloader_bhpfnewaug module introduces NSA as an aditional synthesized anomaly, achieving a 99.1% image-level AUROC on the MVTec AD dataset.